TrulsNaess/Oblig_0_UIA/README.md

 - I have just used the regular README for my account and added it here.
 - Current operationsystem on this computer is Windows 11, version 23H2.
 - Username: TrulsNaess
+- I read task 12, before doing 11, so I used git pull before doing this change.
+- GIT version on my computer: 2.46.0.windows.1

 <!---